nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 `/v 1` - This lists the additional information that you have added for event number 1.

+#### Deleting the additional information of an event: `/-`

+You can view the additional information pertaining to an event in your calendar list.

+Format: `/- <event_number> a <additional_information_number>`

+Example of usage:

+`/- 1 a 2` - When you view the additional information for event number 1, you will not be able to see that additional information that you have just deleted.

 ### Deleting a calendar item:

 You may delete any calendar item that you deem unnecessary by using the following command: